MicrosoftDocs/memdocs/sccm/core/clients/manage/manage-clients-internet.md

 manager: angrobe
 ---

-# Manage clients on the Internet in Configuration Manager
+# Manage clients on the Internet with Configuration Manager

 *Applies to: System Center Configuration Manager (Current Branch)*